What is AOG (Aircraft on Ground)?

 The term is universally recognised across aviation: from major carriers like British Airways and Ryanair operating from Heathrow, Gatwick, and Luton, to smaller operators at regional airports across the UK.
 AOG is not a minor inconvenience — it is an operational crisis that demands immediate action.

-When an AOG situation occurs, the aircraft operator or maintenance team immediately identifies the required part or component.
-They contact specialist AOG logistics providers — like T&C Logistics — with a precise specification of what is needed, where it must be collected from, and where it must be delivered (typically to the grounded aircraft's location at one of the UK's 14 major airports: Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham, East Midlands, Liverpool, Newcastle, Glasgow, Edinburgh, Belfast, Bristol, or Southampton).
+When an AOG situation occurs, the aircraft operator or maintenance team immediately identifies the required part or component and contacts specialist AOG logistics providers like T&C Logistics with precise specifications of what is needed, where to collect it from, and where it must be delivered to one of the UK's 14 major airports: Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham, East Midlands, Liverpool, Newcastle, Glasgow, Edinburgh, Belfast, Bristol, or Southampton.

 T&C Logistics operates 24/7 AOG dispatch capability, meaning we can receive an AOG call at 02:00 on a Saturday morning and have a courier collecting parts from a supplier in central London or the Midlands within 30–60 minutes.
-Our fleet includes temperature-controlled vehicles for sensitive components, GPS-tracked vans for real-time visibility, and drivers trained in aviation security protocols (including airside access where required).
+Our fleet includes temperature-controlled vehicles for sensitive components, GPS-tracked vans for real-time visibility, and drivers trained in aviation security protocols (including cargo handler collection where required).
 The entire operation is coordinated by our dispatch team to ensure the shortest possible transit time to the aircraft.

 "AOG is the most time-sensitive logistics challenge in UK aviation.
 A single hour of delay cascades through an entire airline's network.
 We've built our 24/7 dispatch capability specifically to handle these emergencies — our team understands that every minute counts when an aircraft is on the ground." — Taras, Founder, T&C Logistics